richardatval/www.yesproject.org/privacy.md

 We regularly review our privacy policies, and any updates will be made to this page.
 Please check back from time to time to ensure that you have read the most up-to-date version of this policy.

-Policy last updated: May 2018
+Policy last updated: July 2018